Western Animation: Heavy Metal

 floated around to direct segments.
 However, the project fell into Development Hell

 , since nobody was interested in investing in it.
 However, in August 2011, Robert Rodriguez

 movie and started the project over from scratch at his newly created company, Quick Draw Studios.

 - The Ace: Subverted with Captain Sternn.
 Outwardly he looks to be the typical Ace, with the heroic clothes, the swagger, the lantern jaw, etc., but we soon discover he's really a despicable character despite his outward charms.

 - All There in the Script: In "So Beautiful, So Dangerous," Zeke and Edsel are the names of the stoner aliens, and Gloria is the redheaded secretary they abduct.
-The robot, however, is an aversion, as it has no name listed.
+The robot, however, has no name listed.

 - Anthology Film

 - Artifact of Doom: The Loc-Nar.